 Fourth Wednesday of the month at 6:30- Waterford Historical Society.
 There are many projects and discussion topics being tackled by this group.
 Everything from barns, to cemeteries, school houses to roads- one thing is for certain you will walk away from a meeting having learned more than you walked in with!
 Join them to learn or share, or just listen.
 All are welcome.
 Check out their blog for more information.

-Tuesday, June 13th at 6:30- Women’s Self Defense Class.
+Wednesday, July 19th at 6:00- Women’s Self Defense Class.
 Join us as Lt.
 James Hemond leads a class on women’s self-defense.
-This will be the first in a series of classes- future dates and topics TBD based upon interests and needs of the group.
+The third in the series of classes, we will partner up and learn how to physically defend ourselves.
+Future dates and topics TBD based upon interests and needs of the group.
 Come to one or come to all classes.
 All sessions are free and open to the public!
-NOTE: Classes will take place in the basement of the Waterford Congregational Church (across from the library).
+NOTE: Previous classes have taken place in the Community Room on the lower level of the Waterford Congregational Church (across from the library).
+Due to the growing class size, our location may change.
+Check back here for details or call 802-748-4609.

 Children’s Summer Reading Program- every Friday at 10:00 in July